struckmb/qmk_firmware/users/struckmb/readme.md

 | Sft │  y  │  x  │  k  │  v  │  ö  │             │  n  │  m  │ , ; │ . : │  ß  │     |
 '-----└─────┴─────┼─────┼─────┼─────┼-----. .-----┼─────┼─────┼─────┼─────┴─────┘-----'
 ```
+(Note names are located on the home row.)

 # Other layers